 If the task is set to Run Manually, then the task is run only when you explicitly request a task to run.

 If the task is set to Run Immediately, after the Task Dialog is closed, the task will run (after all running tasks complete.)
 Tasks set to Run Immediately will be deleted if Automatically remove tasks which run immediately and completed successfully is checked in the Eraser Settings page.
+Tasks set to Run Immediately will be reset to Run Manually upon completion of the task; if the task was aborted in the process of execution (e.g. by an application crash) the task will automatically be run again upon program restart.

 If the task is set to Run at Restart, the task will be run when the computer is next restarted.
 This is useful for erasing files which are currently in use.
+Tasks set to Run at Restart will be reset to Run Manually upon completion of the task.

 Be careful with the Run at Restart option.
 Eraser does not currently check to ensure that the file being erased is the same file that erasure was requested.
 This means that if a file was renamed after the task was created, and a new file created in place, the new file would be erased when the system restarts and this will occur without user confirmation!